Breast Cancer Treatment in Australia

 Targeted therapy:

 Alright, listen up.
-There’s this new-fangled way to tackle cancer called targeted therapy.
-Instead of throwing the kitchen sink with regular chemo, these drugs go straight for the naughty molecules causing cancer to misbehave.
-They’re like sharpshooters – more effective and cause fewer hassles compared to the old-school chemotherapy.
+There’s this new-fangled way to tackle health issues, called targeted therapy.
+Instead of going all out with the usual treatment methods, these drugs go straight for the trouble-causing molecules.
+They’re like sharpshooters – more effective and cause fewer hassles compared to the old-school treatments.

 DrugCost per year (AUD)